-- a) Pipette 20 μg genomic DNA into a 1.5 ml microcentrifuge tube and adjust final volume to 300 μl by addition of 10 mM Tris-HCl pH 8.5. - b) Using a tip probe sonicator, sonicate on ice with 15 pulses of 20 seconds (30% amplitude if using Active Motif's EpiShearTM sonicator), with a 20-second pause on ice between each pulse.
-The sheared DNA can be visualized by ethidium staining after electrophoresis on a 3% agarose gel.
+- a) Transfer genomic DNA into a 1.5 ml microcentrifuge tube and adjust final volume to 300 μl by addition of sterile water.
+We suggest using 20 μg or more per sonication reaction. - b) Using a tip probe sonicator, sonicate on ice with 6 pulses of 30 seconds "on" (45% amplitude if using Active Motif's EpiShearTM sonicator), and a 30-second pause on ice between each pulse.
+The sheared DNA can be visualized by ethidium staining after electrophoresis on a 2% agarose gel. - b) If needed, concentrate the DNA following sonication.
+The total sample volume allowed for the Hydroxymethyl Collector-Seq reaction is 35.5 μl.
+DNA can be concentrated by phenol/ chloroform extraction followed by ethanol precipitation or by utilizing a speed vac to reduce the liquid volume of the sample. - Note 1: For greater accuracy, the digested DNA should be quantified. - Note 2: This digested DNA should be stored at -20°C until use.

-Hydroxymethyl Collector Protocol

-Step A: Glucosylation Reaction
+Section A: Glucosylation Reaction

 - Set up a 200 μl PCR tube for each glucosylation reaction to be performed.
 If desired, a control reaction should be set up with the included 5-hydroxymethylcytosine DNA.
-For notes on using the included control DNA, please see Appendix A on page 17. - 2.
+For notes on using the included control DNA, please see Appendix Section H on page 17. - 2.
 Calculate the amount of reagent needed for each capture reaction.

-Fragmented DNA: Recommended range between 5 ng and 2.5 μg.
-Set aside a quantity of fragmented genomic DNA equivalent to 10% of the DNA being used in the glucosylation reaction for use as Input DNA and store at -20°C. Separate Input DNA should be saved for each DNA source.
+Fragmented DNA: Recommended range between 1 μg and 10 μg.
+We suggest a starting quantity of 5 μg per sample.
+Set aside 100 ng of fragmented genomic DNA for use as Input DNA and store at -20°C. Separate Input DNA should be saved for each DNA source.

-Sterile water: Determine the amount of sterile water needed to bring the reaction to a final volume of 50 $\mu l.$
+Sterile water: Determine the amount of sterile water needed to bring the reaction to a final volume of 50 $\mu$ l.

 Reagents Sample Negative Control

 Sterile water μl μl

 10X Reaction Buffer AM1 5 μl 5 μl

 10 mM DTT 5 μl 5 μl

 UDP-Azide-Glucose 2.5 μl -

 Fragmented DNA μl μl

-β-Glucosyltransferase (200 U/μl) 2 μl 2 μl
+β-glucosyltransferase (200 U/μl) 2 μl 2 μl

 Total Volume 50 μl 50 μl